Sinthya01/VSTS-vscode-extension/TFVC_README.md

 Unfortunately, TF.exe doesn't provide the ability to associate work items on check in.
 The most TF.exe can do is submit a check in *comment* with a reference to the work item (which will not actually associate the work item).
 In order to enable checking in to servers that have check-in policies enabled, you must use the TEE CLC (which does provide support for associating work items on check-in).
 Follow [these instructions](#how-do-i-set-up-the-clc-on-windows) to set up the TEE CLC on Windows.

+### *How can I acquire TF.exe?
+Do I need a version of Visual Studio?*
+Yes, you do need a version of Visual Studio.
+While TF.exe comes with the Community, Enterprise and Professional versions of Visual Studio 2017, there is also a free, standalone "Visual Studio Team Explorer 2017" version that contains TF.exe.
+You can find all of the versions of Visual Studio (including Team Explorer) on the [Visual Studio 2017 Downloads](https://www.visualstudio.com/downloads/) page (which needs to be expanded first).
+It is listed under the "Visual Studio 2017" section on that page.
+The release notes for Team Explorer 2017 can be found [here](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes-v15.1#te).

 ### *Where is the support for Server workspaces?*
 At this time, it's still on the backlog.
 The issue tracking support for Server workspaces is [here](https://github.com/Microsoft/vsts-vscode/issues/176).